Agile Project Planning

 - Number of Tasks: Tasks can be counted if they are similar in size for the sprint.
 Tasks are added to the sprint until it has reached its allotted number.

-Add one more part to your two-part process for a really shiny finish!
-Try ProjectManager.com FREE for 30 days and watch your projects glow!
-Collaborate with your agile team in real-time like never before.
+Try ProjectManager.com to collaborate with your agile team.
 Create a new discussion and add documents, spreadsheets, images and videos to show your team.
 Your team can then add comments on your discussion and add files of their own.
 You’ll be moving on to your next project in no time at all.
+Start your free trial to get started.